MissMeriel/ROSbot_data_collection/docs/rosbot_installation.md

                    "wahoo":
                       hidden: true
            ```
+        6. To configure netplan, save the `01-network-manager-all.yaml` file, then run `sudo netplan -d apply`.
 10. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
 Refer to the Installing Packages section of troubleshooting for determining your distro and updating your ros repo and authentication.
 11. Install `bluez` and its command line interface, `bluetoothctl` by running: ` sudo apt install bluez`.
 It may have been installed by a previous user.
 12. Run `sudo service bluetooth start; bluetoothctl scan on`.
 Try connecting your Xbox controller to the bluetooth.